3rdparty/eventuals/README.md

 Please see [Known Limitations](#known-limitations) and [Suggested Improvements](#suggested-improvements) below for more insight into the limits of the inteface.

+## Examples

+Examples can be found [here](https://github.com/3rdparty/stout-grpc-examples).

+They have been put in a separate repository to make it easier to clone that repository and start building a project rather than trying to figure out what pieces of the build should be copied.

 ## Usage

 Build a server using a `ServerBuilder` just like with gRPC: